Xa3rO1986/mikkeller-rc/replit.md

 ## Overview

 This is a production-ready website for the Mikkeller Running Club, a running community that combines weekly runs with social gatherings at partner bars.
-The application features event management, photo galleries, an e-commerce shop for merchandise, and a comprehensive admin panel.
+The application features event management with location catalog, photo galleries, an e-commerce shop for merchandise, and a comprehensive admin panel.
 The design follows a strict minimalist monochrome aesthetic inspired by athletic sportswear brands, using only black and white with careful attention to typography and spacing.

 ## User Preferences